nph1508/SQL_Bicycle-Manufacturer_Dataset/README.md

 | Fork End | 10 | 2011 | 4670 | 2122 | 120.1 |

 **📝 Observation:**
-### Query 07: "Calc Ratio of Stock / Sales in 2011 by product name, by month
+### Query 07: "Calc Ratio of Stock / Sales in 2011 by product name, by month.
 Order results by month desc, ratio desc.
 Round Ratio to 1 decimal. mom yoy"
+**Purpose:** Identifies product combinations that are frequently purchased together in the same order.
+**Goal:** Support bundling strategies and cross-sell opportunities.
 ```sql
 with
 sale_info as (